enermaps/enermaps/cm/README.md

 This file contains a list of dataset layers that the CM can work with.
 Each entry of the list is a dictionary with two fields, `dataset` and `variables`.

 `dataset` is the ID of the dataset.
+The following special values are available:

-The special value `"all"` can be used to specify all the datasets.
+* `"all"` can be used to specify all the datasets
+* `"all_rasters"` can be used to specify all the raster datasets
+* `"all_vectors"` can be used to specify all the vector datasets
+* `"none"` can be used to indicates that the CM doesn't require any dataset at all

 `variables` is an array with the name of all the variables of the dataset accepted by the CM.
 If not specified, all the variables of the dataset are considered valid.